mosheaz-web/Self-Water/README.md

 ## Acknowledgments

-- Person or resource 1
+- Techi Lagan ( Youtuber who provided the base for the project)
-- Person or resource 2
+- Joel Trudeau
-- Inspiration
+- My mom and her dying plants were a source of inspiration.